This post was published in March 2015 and updated in February 2021.

 We get it.
-Pattern mixing is scary.
+Mixing patterns is scary.
 Between colors and scale and pattern, there’s a lot to consider, and the stakes are high because decorating mistakes can be expensive, especially when it comes to large upholstered pieces, rugs, and drapery.
 But there is hope, and we want to help you conquer your fears and teach you how to mix patterns.

-First and foremost, always keep balance top of mind.
+First and foremost, always keep balance top of mind when you mix patterns.
 If you’re starting with a very bold pattern, consider bringing in one or two smaller scale, tone-on-tone, or solid patterns for harmony.

 If you are using a large, bold pattern somewhere in the room, that doesn’t necessarily mean everything else needs to be solid and subtle to work.
 For instance, if you have a pair of chairs in a large print, some bold throw pillows on a couch on the opposite wall may work nicely.
 That balance is important to keep in mind not just in the colors but in the locations of the bold prints.